 Whereas the wisdom in Proverbs loves those that love it (Prov 8:17; John 14:23), according to the wisdom of God today he commends his love by justifying the ungodly by his grace (Rom 4:5; Rom 5:8).

-The mystery of Christ remained hidden in God at that time Proverbs was written (Eph 3:9).
+The mystery of Christ remained hidden in God at the time Proverbs was written (Eph 3:9).
 Proverbs gives wise instruction to sons in Israel under a covenant.

 Going back to Proverbs to find instruction for the church is akin to going back under the law.
 Our pattern is found in Paul’s epistles alone, as the apostle and dispenser of the hidden wisdom of God for the church today (Eph 3:7; 1 Cor 9:17; Col 1:25).